History of Ancient and Modern Greece

 Three weeks of first-hand learning in Greece and the Aegean

 The intensive, exciting three-week exploration of ancient and modern Greek culture, history and literature is led by Prof. David Wick of the History Department and Dr. Graeme Bird of the Classics Department and will immerse students in a week of classroom study and three weeks of local living, study, on-site research, and travel through Greece and Turkey.
-We will focus on ancient history, culture and landscape from a historical and literature/linguistic perspective.
-The development of modern orthodox, secular and protestant cultures in Greece will also be examined as sites require.
+We will focus on ancient history, culture, and landscape; New Testament backgrounds and historical culture; modern orthodox, secular, and Protestant cultures in Greece all from a historical and literature/linguistic perspective.

 Athens—Orientation and Introduction